 Sell2Plymouth is a partnership between Plymouth’s public sector buyers, local business support agencies and both the Chamber of Commerce and Federation of Small Businesses.
 It promotes business relationships between micro and small businesses and the public sector, with public sector partners having committed to providing opportunities to access contracts for goods and services up to £20,000 in a one-stop information point which also contains details of how to bid.

 A guide on how to do business with Plymouth City Council has been produced to assist suppliers and contractors who wish to supply Plymouth City Council with goods, materials, services or works.
 Advice within this guide should also be helpful when bidding for any public service contract.

 City College Plymouth

 City College Plymouth is a leading provider of training and business services with a dedicated employer response team that advises on training, qualifications and funding for businesses.
 It offers a wide range of general business and management training as well as bespoke training designed to meet exact needs.
 It can also help businesses recruit, train and qualify apprentices.

-The University of St Mark and St John works closely with businesses and offers a range of services to employers including:
+The Plymouth Marjon University works closely with businesses and offers a range of services to employers including:

 - HE-level flexible training for those already in employment

 - Short and industry-related courses from levels 1 to 7